Sazid60/Fundamentals-Of-Next.Js/Readme.md

 ## 51-10 Explore built-in CSS module support.
 Module summary.

-- suppose we want to navigate and want to reset the sate we have to do it manually because re-render do not happens.
+- suppose we want to navigate and want to reset the state we have to do it manually because re-render do not happens.
 To do this we have a tech like layout named `template`
 - we just have to replace the layout with the template. will look same as layout file.

 ![alt text](image-12.png)